Tax Credit Scholarships in Illinois Q & A

 Q & A

-On August 31, 2017, Governor Bruce Rauner signed into law the “Invest in Kids Act,” a comprehensive education funding bill for Illinois.
+In 2017, the “Invest in Kids Act,” a comprehensive education funding bill for Illinois, was signed into law.
 The law includes a provision for tax credit scholarships, which provide strong incentives for donors to support non-public school scholarships for low-income students in the state.
 Illinois students from low-income families may use these new scholarships to attend a non-public school of their choice.

 This legislation represents a major step forward that will help create more equity in school funding throughout Illinois, and for the first time provide real school choice for students and their families.